 - Continued to find ways to close the assessment loop with communication to constituents.
 Faculty reported that student awareness of assessment is increasing.

-- Linkage reports were requested and received and have been a valuable tool to compare the learning growth for entering students and when they exit.
+- Linkage reports were received and evaluated and continue to be a valuable tool to compare the learning growth for entering students.

 Outcomes Assessment Reports